hawolt/audiosource-extension/README.md

 1. Navigate to your [Nightbot Dashboard](https://nightbot.tv/commands/custom) custom command section
 2. Add a new Command using the button "Add Command" in the top right section of the Dashboard
 3. Assign a name to your command, for example `!song`
-4. Paste `$(urlfetch LINK_YOU_COPIED_GOES_HERE)` in the message field, make sure to replace the link with the one provided by Hymnify
+4. Paste `$(urlfetch URL_FROM_HYMNIFY)` in the message field, make sure to replace the link
+5. Revise the last step, and make sure you replaced `URL_FROM_HYMNIFY` with your actual link
-5. Define other parameters of the Command as needed, hit the submit button, done
+6. Define other parameters of the Command as needed, hit the submit button, done

 ## Operating the Extension